ploigos-automated-governance/1-demo/README.md

   cd ..
   ```

 11 .
-Fork the gitops repository for the demo application
+Fork the ops repository for the demo application

 - Continue using the Gitea UI.
 Use the same URL / username / password from the previous step.
 - Navigate to the dashboard view (select "Dashboard" from the top menu).